 9) Numerical modelling of weather and climate

 54 h, 6.0 CUF

-This course provides a general introduction to weather and climate models, starting from the formulation from the governing physical principles, parameterizations and input datasets.
+This course provides a general introduction to weather and climate models, starting from the formulation of the governing physical principles, parameterizations, and input datasets.
 It provides examples of application to weather prediction and climate projections and to the use of weather and climate models in different fields relevant to environmental engineering.
 Practical exercises on the application of meteorological models are carried out.